nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

 # Decommission OpenStack Resources

-Make sure you backup your critical data or configuration from the virtual machines.
+Ensure to back up your critical data or configurations from the virtual machines.
-You can follow [this guide](../data-transfer/data-transfer-from-to-vm.md) to initiate and perform data transfer from/to the VM.
+You can refer to [this guide](../data-transfer/data-transfer-from-to-vm.md) to initiate and carry out data transfer to and from the virtual machine.

 ## VM deletion